LLNL/HPC-Tutorials/posix/passing_args.md

 <detail>
   <summary>Answer (Click to view.)</summary>

   *Make sure that all passed data is thread safe - that it can not be changed by other threads.
-The three examples that follow demonstrate what not and what to do.*
+The three examples that follow demonstrate dos and don'ts.*

 </detail>

 ####  Example 1 - Thread Argument Passing

 This code fragment demonstrates how to pass a simple integer to each thread.
-The calling thread uses a unique data structure for each thread, insuring that each thread's argument remains intact throughout the program.
+The calling thread uses a unique data structure for each thread, ensuring that each thread's argument remains intact throughout the program.

 ```C
 long taskids[NUM_THREADS];